spurwadi2/v2/_drafts/2009-01-01-style-test.md

 author: artcytech
 ---

 Below is just about everything you’ll need to style in the theme.

 Check the source code to see the many embedded elements within paragraphs.

+...

+* Auto generated table of contents
+{:toc}

 ---

 # Heading 1 #

 ## Heading 2 ##

 ### Heading 3 ###

 #### Heading 4 ####

 ##### Heading 5 #####

 ###### Heading 6 ######

+<h7> Heading 7 </h7>

 ---